-- B. Monitoring and Evaluation - The QAPI program must monitor and evaluate the quality of clinical care on an ongoing basis.
+B. Monitoring and Evaluation

+- 1. The QAPI program must monitor and evaluate the quality of clinical care on an ongoing basis.
 Important aspects of care (i.e., acute, chronic conditions, high volume, high-risk preventive care and services) must be studied and prioritized for performance improvement and updating guidelines.
 Standardized quality indicators must be used to assess improvement, ensure achievement of minimum performance levels, monitor adherence to guidelines, and identify patterns of over and underutilization.
-The Department will use the latest available HEDIS specifications for results for measurement year (MY) 2020 and MY 2021 HMO pay-forperformance and other measures, including HMO-audited HEDIS results. - 2.
+The Department will use the latest available HEDIS specifications for measurement year (MY) and measures will be defined in annual HMO Quality Guide. - 2.
 The HMO must use appropriate clinicians to evaluate clinical data and serve on multi-disciplinary teams tasked with analyzing and addressing data issues. - 3.
 HMOs must mandate provider identification of provider preventable conditions as a condition of payment, as well as the prohibition against payment for provider-preventable conditions as set forth in 42 CFR s.
 434.6(a)(12) and 42 CFR s.
 447.26.
 HMOs must report all identified provider-preventable conditions through its encounter data.